 As always, ConceiveAbilities is here to help.
-This post will cover the various reasons for post-pregnancy sadness, and the treatment and medication options that may alleviate the symptoms.
+This post will cover the side effects after surrogacy, various reasons for post-pregnancy sadness, and the treatment and medication options that may alleviate the symptoms.

 Baby blues and postpartum depression are often used interchangeably to describe the change in mood after a woman delivers a child.
 In reality, the two illnesses are very different.

 The exact cause for post-baby blues and postpartum depression remains unsolved, but there are a few explanations.
-The most common theory is the change in hormone levels during pregnancy.
+The most common theory is that the change in hormone levels during pregnancy are at issue.
 When a woman gives birth, her estrogen and progesterone levels drop.
 The quick change in hormone levels could result in a chemical change within the brain, resulting in clinical depression.

-Another theory is the sleep deprivation caused by pregnancy, as it can disrupt a daily routine the surrogate may be accustomed to.
+Another theory is that the sleep deprivation caused by pregnancy creates these problems, as it can disrupt a daily routine the surrogate may be accustomed to.
 Combined with emotions after nine months of pregnancy, childbirth can be an intensely emotional moment, but it can also linger for some time afterwards.

 Postpartum without the baby.
 Surrogates have to recover from postpartum without the baby.
 For some, this can make it more difficult, as there might be a jarring shift in responsibility.
 Still, there is no evidence to suggest that surrogates experience postpartum depression more severely than traditional mothers.